rghanks/rghanks/README.md

 ## About Me
 <p>
-Hello, I am Rahul Gupta, a blockchain developer with 1+ years of experience.
+Hello, I am Rahul Gupta, a blockchain developer with 1+ year of experience.
 My expertise lies in developing decentralized applications (dApps) and smart contracts on blockchain platforms such as Ethereum, Binance and Tron.
 I am passionate about the potential of blockchain technology to revolutionize various industries and create a more transparent and secure future.

 </p>